DeepLcom/openapi/README.md

 using tools such as [Swagger Editor][swagger-editor] or [OpenAPI Generator][openapi-generator].

+Note that Swagger's "Try it out" in-browser simulator creates valid Curl requests, the requests will fail due to [CORS][cors-docs] restrictions.

 [Changelog](CHANGELOG.md)

 If you encounter issues while using this OpenAPI specification or have feature